Natural Pet Care with Young Living Essential Oils

 - Dianne Bramwell

-I have six animals and chose not to poison them with harsh flea products.
+I have six animals.
 For the last year, I have been spraying them with a mixture of Idaho tansy and distilled water.
 After comparing oils from other companies, I can see that Young Living's products are the purest and most potent available.
 I enjoy what I am learning about Young Living essential oils and I will continue to share these wonderful products.

 - Liz Burgess

 12 year old cocker spaniel whose back legs had stiff joints, couldn't go for walks or even get up on the couch (heaven forbid).
 Started putting Sulfurzyme powder on top of the food and within a very short time the dog totally transformed.
 She is playful, loves to walk and can once again get on the couch for those naps.
 It was amazing to see.
 Use it.